-Have you ever seen a cat scooting?
+Have you ever seen a cat dragging its butt along the ground?
 Cat butt scooting is definitely less common in cats than dogs, but it’s still most definitely a ‘thing’ and can indicate a medical problem that you may need to get checked out.

 What is Cat Scooting?

 It simple terms, it’s when a cat drags their bottom along the floor.
 Carpet is a particularly rewarding surface to scoot on, as it’s satisfies the need to itch.
 Outdoors, you may notice your cat scooting across a grassy surface or even on concrete.
 It looks weird and your first reaction may be to laugh, but cat butt scooting can be an indication of a medical problem that needs to be checked out.

 Cats typically scoot because they have an itchy butt and it’s their way of scratching that itch.
 There are a few common causes of cat scooting. . . which we answer below.